manyworldss/Celio/README.md

 ## Overview

 Celio is a demo web application that empowers people with celiac disease and gluten sensitivities to safely communicate their dietary needs while traveling internationally.
-The platform enables users to create personalized emergency medical cards with crucial information translated into multiple languages including English, Spanish, French, Chinese, Japanese, and Portuguese.
+The platform enables users to create personalized e-cards with crucial information translated into multiple languages including English, Spanish, French, Chinese, Japanese, and Portuguese.

 **This is currently a demonstration web application built to showcase full-stack development capabilities, with plans to transition to a native mobile app later in 2025.**